varnish/hitch/README.md

 If you're handling a large number of connections, you'll probably want to raise `ulimit -n` before running `stud`.
+It's very strongly recommended to not run `stud` as root; ideally, it would be run as a user ("stud", perhaps) that does nothing but run `stud`.

 Installing
 ----------